 Rick Hansen believes “we can all be difference makers” and the Rick Hansen Foundation School Program (RHFSP) has been recognizing educators and students making a difference in the area of inclusion and accessibility for many years.
-The RHFSP Difference Maker of the Year Awards are presented annually at the end of the school year to K-12 educators, community leaders and students who positively impact accessibility and inclusion for people with disabilities, in either their school or wider community.
+The RHFSP Difference Maker of the Year awards celebrate students, K-12 educators and community leaders who positively impact accessibility and inclusion for people with physical disabilities, in either their school or wider community.

-- A student between a grade between Kindergarten and Grade 12
+- A student between Kindergarten and Grade 12

 - An educator or teacher of students in grades between Kindergarten to Grade 12